sir-kokabi/awesome-rtl/README.md

 ## CSS Frameworks
 - [Bootstrap](https://getbootstrap.com/) - Powerful, extensible, and feature-packed frontend toolkit.
 - [Tailwind](https://tailwindcss.com/) - A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.
-- [Bulma](https://bulma.io/) - open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.
+- [Bulma](https://bulma.io/) - Open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces.

 ## JavaScript Frameworks and Libraries
 - [FullCalendar](https://fullcalendar.io/) - Open-source JavaScript calendar.